scuba-illinois/mp-2-system-development/README.md

 ## What to submit

 * `build-[NETID].zip`: the compressed build file.
 When extracted, the build folder inside should function when uploaded to the chrome extension page using the approach described above.
+* `src-[NETID].zip`: the compressed `src` directory.
+This should contain all your Javascript and CSS for both features.
 * *A written report for both tasks:* Using [this](https://docs.google.com/document/d/1pwVIB_gMqbzJ_9O3ZsJhaVCjiE4cqwnPWyLgyGj-0nw/edit?usp=sharing) template, include a PDF file of a few paragraphs describing your approach for each task and include screenshots showing how your interface elements work.

 ## Grading